1934 Atlantic hurricane season: Tropical Storm Eight

 A tropical storm was first documented east of Barbados around 12:00 UTC on September 16.
 It alternated between a west-northwest and west motion for several days, narrowly missing the Leeward Islands and gradually strengthening to a peak intensity of 50 mph.
 The system weakened to a tropical depression on September 21 and passed near the northern Bahamas before turning north and north-northeast.
 It dissipated after 12:00 UTC on September 23 off southeastern North Carolina while interacting with an approaching front.
+The Lesser Antilles mainly recorded rainfall due to the storm, with Martinique observing up to 38 mm at Ducos.

 Tropical Storm Nine

 Another tropical cyclone discovered during reanalysis was found to have developed southeast of Cabo Verde around 00:00 UTC on September 18.
 It intensified into a tropical storm eighteen hours later while moving west-northwest through the islands.
 The cyclone maintained that motion for several days before turning north into the northeastern Atlantic.
 It reached peak winds of 60 mph early on September 24 but transitioned into an extratropical cyclone around 00:00 UTC the next day.
 The post-tropical system merged with another low or dissipated after 06:00 UTC on September 25 to the northwest of the Azores.